aws-samples/amazon-lookout-for-equipment-demo-app/docs/source/login.rst

 What's next?

-* To learn more about how to navigation this application, scroll down to the :ref:`Navigation section <_login_navigation>`.
+* To learn more about how to navigate this application, scroll down to the :ref:`Navigation section <_login_navigation>`.
 * To create your first project, go the :ref:`Project creation section <_project_creation>`.